gameshler/trading-journal/README.md

 # Trading Journal API

-A Node.js Express TypeScript API for managing a trading journal with integrated authentication system.
+A Node.js Express TypeScript API for managing a trading journal with integrated authentication system and weighted average position calculation.

 ## Features